SixArm/rust-quick-guide/doc/topics/what-are-good-projects-to-learn-rust/index.md

 * Rustlings is a collection of small exercises designed to help you learn Rust syntax and concepts.
 It covers topics like ownership, borrowing, and macros, and is a great way to start.

 * Rust Game Development Working Group is a community of programmers working on game libraries and tools.
-This group can be a great way to learn about Rust's capabilties for gaming and graphics programming.
+This group can be a great way to learn about Rust's capabilities for gaming and graphics programming.

 * Servo is a modern, high-performance browser engine written in Rust.
 It is a complex project that touches on many different aspects of systems programming, including concurrency, memory management, and performance optimization.